Uterine fibroids: Symptoms, diagnosis, and prevention

 Continued research & preventative health measures

-Researchers are still growing their understanding of the causes of uterine fibroids, but experts are certain that most of these benign tumors are no cause for alarm.
+Researchers are still growing their understanding of the possible causes of uterine fibroids, but experts are certain that most of these benign tumors are no cause for alarm.

 Making responsible choices in eating a healthy diet and participating in regular exercise can have lifelong benefits that may help combat fibroids or prevent uterine leiomyoma.

 Talk to your general practitioner about the risks of uterine fibroids and make sure to schedule routine checkups to be safe.
-If you have a fibroid, talk to your provider about different treatment options to alleviate any pain or discomfort.
+If you have a fibroid, talk to your provider about different treatment plans to alleviate any pain or discomfort.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.

-© 2023 The Flex Company.
+© 2024 The Flex Company.
 All Rights Reserved.